gnoevoy/Ecommerce_and_Web_Analytics/Assignments /Web_performance_and_traffic.md

 </br>

-### Task 7
+### Conversation Funnel from A/B Test
-For the landing page test you analyse previously, show a full conversation funnel from each of the two pages to orders.
-Hint: use the same time period as in task 6.
+Displays the full conversion funnel from both versions of the homepage tested in the A/B test, tracking user journey from landing to orders within the specified test period.

 ![website_performance_and_traffic_sources_page-0007](https://github.com/gnoevoy/Ecommerce_and_Web_Analytics/assets/43414592/a94a3011-ae17-4eda-9b71-3087f83237f6)